 In fact, in some cases, particularly eggs and peanuts, there is some evidence that introducing these foods earlier can actually reduce the risk of allergies.

 Introducing common allergens

 Current medical recommendations suggest beginning to introduce common allergens like milk, eggs, soy, wheat, peanuts, and tree nuts at around the same time that all other solids are introduced.
 This can happen when your baby is around 6 months old, and showing signs of being ready for solids.
-These signs include holding her head up on her own, showing an interest in food, being able to swallow food from a spoon, and having approximately doubled her birth weight.
+These signs include holding his head up on his own, showing an interest in food, being able to swallow food from a spoon, and having approximately doubled his birth weight.

 There’s no specific set of rules for introducing highly allergenic foods, but there are certain guidelines for safe introduction.

 - Pace yourself: One of the most important strategies for introducing common allergens is to introduce only one new one per week, so that if your baby does have an allergic reaction, you’ll be able to tell what caused it.
 Since babies often don’t have allergic reactions at the first exposure to an allergen, waiting a week gives you the chance do a few exposures.

 - Be vigilant: If your baby comes from a family history or genetic background of food allergies, respiratory allergies, or eczema, he has a higher chance of developing a food allergy than children who do not.
 That isn’t necessarily an indication of a certain type of allergy, though – while some allergies, like egg and peanut allergies, seem to have specific genetic component, it’s also totally possible for a baby to inherit a tendency towards food allergies, and end up with an allergy to a different type of food.